Llewxamris/PEA-framework/md/projectManagement.md

 These backlog items were places into either our product backlog, or our first sprint backlog.
 The product backlog represents all work items that need to be completed before the system is considered completed.
-Related, the sprint backlog are all the work items needed to be completed before the related sprint is completed.
+Related, the sprint backlog contains all the work items needed to be completed before the related sprint is completed.
 The sprint backlog is created with the client, allowing us to prioritize which backlog items we work on for a sprint.
 This allows us to easily filter what work should be done for each sprint.